 How do you know if your camper needs sway bars?

 While you don’t necessarily need sway bars for a small camper, they can be beneficial in keeping your camper stable on the road.
-If your trailer starts to sway while driving, adding some sway bars may be a good idea.
+If your trailer starts to sway while driving, adding a trailer sway bar may be a good idea.
+They can prevent a dangerous crash if you’re cruising at highway speeds.

 As you drive the tow vehicle with the camper attached, pay attention to how the camper feels.
 If it starts to feel like it is swaying back and forth, or if you notice that the trailer is moving side to side more than usual, it may be time to add some sway bars.